NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux/index.md

-title = "How to Run Multiplayer Call of Duty 4: Modern Warefare (Promod LIVE) using Wine on GNU/Linux" slug = "how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux" date = 2018-07-18T18:39:00+04:30 tags = [ "COD4", "Emulation", "Games", "GNU", "Linux", "Multiplayer", "Promod", "Promod LIVE", "VMWare", "Wine" ] draft = true
+title = "How to Run Multiplayer Call of Duty 4: Modern Warefare (Promod LIVE) using Wine on GNU/Linux" slug = "how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux" date = 2018-07-18T18:39:00+04:30 tags = [ "COD4", "Emulation", "Games", "GNU", "Linux", "Multiplayer", "Promod", "Promod LIVE", "UE4", "Unreal Engine", "VMWare", "Wine" ] draft = true
 +++

 {{< figure src="/blog/how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux/call-of-duty-modern-warfare.jpg" alt="Call of Duty 4: Modern Warfare" caption="Call of Duty 4: Modern Warfare" >}}

 Well, I haven't played a multiplayer game in ages until recently, when my cool boss announced regular playtimes for all the employees in our company as a group activity in order to put the fun back work.
-Since I'm a die-hard [COD4](https://www.callofduty.com/) fan and I used to play [Promod LIVE](https://promod.github.io/) heavily with colleagues and friends, I proposed Call of Duty 4: Promod LIVE which happened to be favored by everybody; except there was one issue: everyone uses Microsoft Windows while I'm developing [UE4](https://unrealengine.com/) games on a single-boot [Funtoo Linux](https://funtoo.org/) system.
+Since I'm a die-hard [COD4](https://www.callofduty.com/) fan and I used to play [Promod LIVE](https://promod.github.io/) heavily with colleagues and friends, I proposed Call of Duty 4: Promod LIVE 220 which happened to be favored by everybody; except there was one issue: everyone uses Microsoft Windows while I'm developing [UE4](https://unrealengine.com/) games on a single-boot [Funtoo Linux](https://funtoo.org/) system.

-Natrutally, my first attemp was running it inside a Windows 7 virtual machine under [VMWare Workstation for Linux](https://www.vmware.com/products/workstation-pro.html) which supports up to Direct3D 10 (the exact API used by COD4).
+Naturally, my first attempt was running it inside a Windows 7 virtual machine under [VMWare Workstation for Linux](https://www.vmware.com/products/workstation-pro.html) which supports up to Direct3D 10 (the exact API used by COD4).
 Sadly, the experience was very poor and painful with lots of unbearable stuttering on my decent hardware.
-Thus, the last resort was running it under [Wine](https://www.winehq.org/) which I used to happily run many Windows applications and games under it for many years.
-Though, throughout the years I replaced almost every Windows application with an equivalent or an alternative Linux application, until I gradually stopped using it.
+Thus, the last resort was running it under [Wine](https://www.winehq.org/) which for many years I used to happily run many Windows applications and games under it.
+Though, throughout those years I replaced almost every Windows application with an equivalent or an alternative Linux application until I gradually stopped using it.
 In the meanwhile, I also distanced myself from traditional desktop environments such as [GNOME](https://www.gnome.org/), [KDE](https://www.kde.org/), [Xfce](https://xfce.org/), and [LXDE](https://lxde.org/), while experimenting with various window managers specially [i3wm](https://i3wm.org/), which caught my attention for many good reasons.
-So, I made up my mind and aliented myself from desktop environments once and for all.
+So, I made up my mind and alienated myself from desktop environments once and for all.

 Running a fully-fledged game engine such as [Unreal Engine 4](https://unrealengine.com/), I expected COD4, Wine, and i3 combination to work fine out of the box as it would under any other DE.
-Well, it turned out that I was too simple minded about running a fullscreen game such as COD4 under Wine/i3wm.
-Hopefully, [as Wine FAQ states the workaround is super easy](https://wiki.winehq.org/FAQ#How_do_I_get_Wine_to_launch_an_application_in_a_virtual_desktop.3F).
+Well, it turned out that I was too simple-minded about running a fullscreen game such as COD4 under Wine/i3wm.
+Hopefully, [as the Wine FAQ states the workaround is super easy](https://wiki.winehq.org/FAQ#How_do_I_get_Wine_to_launch_an_application_in_a_virtual_desktop.3F).

-Here is the full guide on running COD4 v1.7 with Promod LIVE on GNU/Linux.
+Here is the full guide on running COD4 v1.7 with Promod LIVE 2.20 on GNU/Linux.

 <!--more-->

 Before we proceed any further, let me make this clear that running COD4 under Wine requires disabling [PunkBuster](https://www.evenbalance.com/).
 If you don't have any idea what the heck is that, it's a computer program that is designed to detect software used for cheating in online games by scanning the memory contents of the local machine.
 Due to numerous technical complexities, it won't run under Wine and I'm sure it never will.
-Although, there is an official version of PunkBuster available for Linux, I don't think it would be possible to make COD4 and the native Linux PunkBuster work together (to be honest, I haven't tried it and don't have any idea if it works).
+Although there is an official version of PunkBuster available for Linux, I don't think it would be possible to make COD4 and the native Linux PunkBuster work together (to be honest, I haven't tried it and don't have any idea if it works).

 Note that there are two downsides to turning PunkBuster off:

-1. If you are not running the server on your lan and instead connect to a server with turned PunkBuster turned on (running under Windows obviously), any COD4 client without PunkBuster -- including Wine instances -- will get kicked from that server automatically as soon as they connect.
+1. If you are not running the server on your LAN and instead connect to a server with turned PunkBuster turned on (running under Windows obviously), any COD4 client without PunkBuster -- including Wine instances -- will get kicked from that server automatically as soon as they connect.
 So, in order for this to work the PunkBuster on the server should be disabled.

 2. Anyone could easily run aimbots or other cheating software which often is not desired in multiplayer environments.

 OK, now we have cleared that, let's get back to our topic.
 As I mentioned I'm running Funtoo (a variant of [Gentoo Linux](https://gentoo.org/), run by Daniel Robbins, creator of Gentoo).
 So, if you follow this guide and you are running a different distro, you need to know how to install packages on your Linux distribution.

 The first requisite that needs to be present on your system is Wine.
-To my knowledge it is not installed by default in any Linux distribution I'm aware of.
+To my knowledge, it is not installed by default in any Linux distribution I'm aware of.
 Gentoo and accordingly Funtoo provide various Wine ebuilds (kind of synonymous to packages on other distros) in order to allow running multiple variants of Wine with different patchsets in parallel. e.g:

 * app-emulation/wine-any: Free implementation of Windows(tm) on Unix, with optional external patchsets
 * app-emulation/wine-d3d9: Free implementation of Windows(tm) on Unix, with Gallium Nine patchset